 Most students are awarded Pell Grant for a total of two full-time semesters per year.
 If a student is awarded based on a financial appeal, he or she will be awarded for one term and shall be on financial aid probation.

-Pell Grant will pay for repeated courses which the student has received a grade of A, B, C, D or S one time.
+Pell Grant will pay for repeated courses which the student has received a passing grade of A, B, C, D one time.
 If a student receives a grade of F or W, the Pell Grant will pay until the student passes the class or is no longer making satisfactory academic progress.
-Pell Grant will not pay for an IP or U for more than 3 times for the same developmental or remedial courses.
-If the student fails on class in a program and is required to be re-admitted into the program and retake all courses for a specific semester, Pell Grant will not pay for the repeated courses which were passed, however it will pay for the courses that were not passes.
+If the student fails a class in a program and is required to be re-admitted into the program and retake all courses for a specific semester, Pell Grant will not pay for the repeated courses which were passed, however it will pay for the courses that were not passed.

 Pell Grant will not pay for items in the bookstore that are not required in the student’s program of study.